pl0psec/CveMate/README.md

 # CveMate

-CveMate is a tool designed to create a local copy of the NVD (National Vulnerability Database) CVE (Common Vulnerabilities and Exposures) list into a MongoDB database.
-This facilitates search, processing, and integration with your homemade applications.
-It leverages the NVD REST API v2.0 ([NVD API](https://nvd.nist.gov/developers/vulnerabilities)) to fetch the latest vulnerability data.
+CveMate is a tool designed to replicate and maintain a comprehensive database of all CVE (Common Vulnerabilities and Exposures) entries, enhanced with additional information from a variety of security-related sources, into a local MongoDB database.

+## Sources

+CveMate currently utilizes the following sources for vulnerability data:

+- **NVD**: Fetches CVE data from the National Vulnerability Database.
+Using NVD Rest API v2.0 [here](https://nvd.nist.gov/developers/vulnerabilities).
+- **Exploit-DB**: Database of vulnerabilities and exploits [here](https://gitlab.com/exploit-database/exploitdb).

+Plans are underway to further enrich the database by integrating additional sources such as the GitHub Advisory Database, RedHat Advisory Database, and Debian.

+Any suggestion ?

 ## Prerequisites